owings1/moon-unit/doc/wiring.md

 See [CD40106BE datasheet][schmitt]

+> NB: encoder is a WIP, trying this hardware debounce https://hackaday.io/project/162207-hardware-debounced-rotary-encoder

 | Pin | Name  | Description          | Color  | Notes
 |-----|-------|----------------------|--------|--------------------
 |   1 | A in  | m1 cw in             | white  |